 In this section, we will recommend five products that you might want to consider, as well as some of the things that can convince you that they are indeed amongst the best you will ever find.

 While this product might be more expensive compared to most of the options in the market, it will be a good choice because it is made by Lavazza, which happens to be one of the most reputable coffee brands in the world.

 Among others, one thing that we liked the most about the espresso beans is that they have a European flavor.
 This means that it does not have fruit notes.
 Rather, it has chocolate hints and has a richer flavor, which stays true to the taste of a truly Italian caffeine fix.

 The roasting process is one more thing that makes this an incredible option.
 The beans are evenly roasted, which is the reasons why you can expect consistently rich flavor and aroma.
 The process of roasting also means that it is not oily as against those that have been lightly roasted.

-In making espresso, one of the most important is the quality of the crema, which will improve the overall taste of your drink.
-When using these beans, fortunately, you will be able to enjoy velvety crema on the top of your espresso shot.
+In making espresso, one of the most important is the quality of the cream, which will improve the overall taste of your drink.
+When using these beans, fortunately, you will be able to enjoy velvety cream on the top of your espresso shot.

 - Has a distinct European flavor